parrt/msds501/notes/computation.md

 That counter loop is an example of an [accumulator](operations.md#accumulator).

-**Exercise**: Write a pseudocode loop to sum the integers from 1 to 8, inclusively.
+**Exercise**: Write a pseudocode WHILE loop to sum the integers from 1 to 8, inclusively.

 Another common analytics operation to add to our list (like map, search, etc...) is perhaps called "iterative computation".
 Basically we use a loop to iterate through a computation until we reach a desired result.
 The operation as an implied iterated value, just like the accumulator has an accumulated value.
 In fact, iterative computations often have both an iterative value and an accumulator, such as a counter.